isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-08-post-bygone-brands-five-names-that-are-no-more.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-2/bygone-brands/Sueann.png">
-	<b>Sue-Ann Chia</b> is a journalist with over 15 years experience covering politics and current affairs at various newspapers, including "The Straits Times" and "Today".
+	<b>Sue-Ann Chia</b> is a journalist with over 15 years experience covering politics and current affairs at various newspapers, including <i>The Straits Times</i> and <i>Today</i>.
 She is currently the Associate Director at the Asia Journalism Fellowship and a Director at The Nutgraf, a boutique writing and media consultancy.
 </div>

 <a href="https://nlb-ba-staging.netlify.app/vol-12/issue-2/jul-sep-2016/"><center>Back to Issue</center></a>